 G. E. Moore

 The Cambridge philosopher George Edward Moore (1873-1958) is strongly associated with the advocacy of “realist” commonsense.
-Together with his acquaintance Bertrand Russell, he became recognised as an originator of the analytical philosophy that took strong root in Britain.
+Together with his acquaintance Bertrand Russell, he originated the analytical philosophy that took strong root in Britain.
 There was a difference in the outreach of those two entities.
-Russell became an international figure, whereas the influence of Moore became largely confined to Britain.
+Russell became an international figure, whereas the influence of Moore was largely confined to Britain.

 Both Moore and Russell started their academic career at Cambridge as neo-Hegelians.
 These inhabitants of Trinity College were inheritors of the nineteenth century overspill from German idealism, a format found in British philosophy by the end of that century.
 Moore went to study at Trinity in 1892, adding philosophy to classics.
 There he met Russell and J.M.E.
 McTaggart (1866-1925), the latter a critical Hegelian and a lecturer at Trinity.
 Moore subsequently broke away from the influence of McTaggart (who eventually reaped a strong degree of oblivion for many years).
 This development prompted Russell’s similar revolt against the idealism of McTaggart.
 Yet unlike Russell, Moore nurtured a continuing aversion for empiricism, a trait which he acquired from the neo-Hegelians.